Certora/Documentation/docs/ref-manual/cvl/methods.md

 Finally, the method entry may contain an optional summarization (indicated by `=>` followed by the summary type and an optional application policy).
-A summarized declaration indicates that the prover should replace some calls to the summarized function by an approximation.
-This is an important technique for working around prover timeouts and also for working with external contracts whose implementation is not fixed at verification time.
+A summarized declaration indicates that the Prover should replace some calls to the summarized function by an approximation.
+This is an important technique for working around Prover timeouts and also for working with external contracts whose implementation is not fixed at verification time.

 The summary type determines what type of approximation is used to replace the